Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 But how do you measure your engagement rate?
 Good question.
 Dusan Stanar from SS Monitoring has the answer for you: use engagement tracking tools.

-Stanar explains, “There are many social media marketing tools to track engagement rates within which you can track each post by an influencer linked to your brand.
+Stanar explains, “There are many social media marketing tools and marketing dashboard software to track engagement rates within which you can track each post by an influencer linked to your brand.
 The best method is to measure engagement post by post so you can assess what works and what doesn’t.